-12.4% of the total of the Structural Funds will be allocated to the IE OP.
+12.4% of the total of the Structural Funds is allocated to the IE OP.

 It is assumed that the highest performance value indicators will be reached under this programme.
-The focus of the IE OP is to increase the number of innovations by increasing R&D outlays, the development of cooperation between the B&R sphere and businesses, as well as diversifying entrepreneurship potential.
+The focus of the IE OP is to increase the number of innovations by increasing R&D outlays, the development of cooperation between the R&D sphere and businesses, as well as diversifying entrepreneurship potential.
 The investment should be responsive to the needs of the Community market.

 The programme supports innovation at a national level.
-Innovation at local or regional levels will be supported and promoted through the Regional Operational Programmes.
+Innovation at local or regional levels is supported and promoted through the Regional Operational Programmes.